TRANSPORT AND DISTRIBUTION

 of city average and 93% of GB average

 Opportunities/Challenges to address

-Many workers still need to travel on public transport
+Many workers and school children rely on public transport

-‘Do not leave home’ messaging during lockdown may have lasting damage to perception of safety in using public transport
+‘Do not leave home’ messaging during lockdown is having lasting damage to perception of safety in using public transport

 Acceleration of previous long term trends towards on-line retail and working from home is having a profound impact on traditional travel patterns and public transport markets

 Disadvantaged young people cannot afford travel costs to travel to employment and training venues

 Lockdown has visibly shown everyone how reduced traffic congestion can improve environment, nature and air quality.
 However traffic levels are now exceeding pre-COVID traffic levels at certain times of the day, increasing congestion, reducing punctuality and increasing cost of operation

 Need to change travel behaviour longer term to encourage use of active and public transport modes and reverse the trend of returning to a car based economy